The Fantasy Trip: Fan activity and retro-clones

 A number of dedicated fanzines supported the original publication.
 Lester W. Smith's The Fantasy Forum ran from 1987 to 1992 with a total of ten issues.
 Inept Adept and Goblin Keep published two issues each.
 A fourth fanzine, Vindicator, was devoted to MicroGames in general but did include some material specific to TFT.
 Vindicator published at least 14 issues from 1995 to 1998.
 A number of tribute and fan websites preserved and expanded TFT over the years, including a long-running E-mail discussion list archived at tft.brainiac.com.

 At least two game companies have developed material inspired by and largely compatible with TFT, similar to retroclone games.
-Dark City Games has offered "MicroQuest"-style programmed adventures since 2005 for its Heroes of the Ancient World system, as well as TFT-compatible rules and adventures for wild west and science-fiction genres.
+Dark City Games has offered "MicroQuest"-style programmed adventures since 2005 for its Legends of the Ancient World system, as well as TFT-compatible rules and adventures for wild west and science-fiction genres.
 Heroes & Other Worlds similarly builds on TFT, albeit with greater deviation from the original rules.